The Housing Engagement Board

 A tenant representative’s role is very important.
 They are the voice of tenants living in South Cambridgeshire council homes.
 Their role is to work with the head of housing and councillors to prioritise budgets, work, resources, and policies to deliver a service that focuses on tenants needs.

-- You will need to spend time preparing for the meetings by reading committee reports, financial and statistical information, and relevant paperwork. (the preparation often requires several hours work)
+- They spend time preparing for the meetings by reading committee reports, financial and statistical information, and relevant paperwork.

 - Representatives will serve a four year term, until the next elections.